ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 The public API to determine the validity of the mention options are `checkValidity()` and `validity`.
 See the [API section](#user-mention-element-non-visible-configuration-element) for more details.

-#### 6. _nimble-rich-text-user-mention-view_:
+#### 6. _nimble-rich-text-mention-users-view_:

 The foundation for configuring the rendering of mention nodes in the UI is provided by a base class known as `nimble-rich-text-mention-view`.
 This base class is an extension of
 `FoundationElement`.

-The `nimble-rich-text-user-mention-view` is a view class that is derived from the above base class, and its template contains a `span` element with the required CSS styling.
+The `nimble-rich-text-mention-users-view` is a view class that is derived from the above base class, and its template contains a `span` element with the required CSS styling.
-They are equipped with attributes such as `mention-url`, `mention-label`, and `mention-type` to render the node as a `Mention` node in the Tiptap editor.
+They are equipped with attributes such as `mention-href` and `mention-label` to render the node as a `Mention` node in the Tiptap editor.
 It uses the default slot to render the same text content from the editor to the view element's shadow root.

-The Mention node from Tiptap is extended, and the [`renderHTML`](https://tiptap.dev/guide/custom-extensions/#render-html) method is overridden to render the element as a `nimble-rich-text-user-mention-view` instead of the default `span` element as shown in the [Tiptap code](https://github.com/ueberdosis/tiptap/blob/42039c05f0894a2730a7b8f1b943ddb22d52a824/packages/extension-mention/src/mention.ts#L112).
+The Mention node from Tiptap is extended, and the [`renderHTML`](https://tiptap.dev/guide/custom-extensions/#render-html) method is overridden to render the element as a `nimble-rich-text-mention-users-view` instead of the default `span` element as shown in the [Tiptap code](https://github.com/ueberdosis/tiptap/blob/42039c05f0894a2730a7b8f1b943ddb22d52a824/packages/extension-mention/src/mention.ts#L112).
 The attributes will be retained and included in the rendered mention nodes.
-The [`parseHTML`](https://tiptap.dev/guide/custom-extensions/#parse-html) will also hold the `nimble-rich-text-user-mention-view` tag and `span` with the type attribute mention to load the specified tags as mention node in the editor.
+The [`parseHTML`](https://tiptap.dev/guide/custom-extensions/#parse-html) will also hold the `nimble-rich-text-mention-users-view` tag and `span` with the type attribute mention to load the specified tags as mention node in the editor.

 #### 7. _nimble-rich-text-mention-list-box_: